01-edu/public/subjects/quadchecker/README.md

 Create a program `quadchecker` that takes a `string` as an argument and displays the name of the matching `quad` and its dimensions.

-- If the argument is not a `raid` the program should print `Not a Raid function`.
+- If the argument is not a `quad` the program should print `Not a quad function`.

 - All answers must end with a newline (`'\n'`).